 As a Biergarten, there’s obviously a large selection of beers and they’re available in those infamously huge beer steins or in beer flights.
 I was happy to see my favorite German beer on the menu, Schöfferhofer Grapefruit—a lighter beer made with grapefruit which, of course, makes it a healthy choice, right?

-A Taste of French Culture at Chefs de France
+Dining at EPCOT Brings a Taste of French Culture at Chefs de France